 Let’s face it: you probably don’t need an avocado slicer.

-But what kitchen tools do you NEED if you’re a novice home cook?
+But what kitchen tools are ESSENTIAL if you’re a novice home cook?
 Apart from fabulous ingredients, you can benefit greatly from basic tools that can help you master virtually any recipe you want to try.